mayank-malhotra007/cpp-essentials/practice_cpp/polymorphism/readme.md

 - final specfier: at class level prevents the class from being derived from, at function level: function cant be overriden
 - final: prevents inheritance, prevents overriding
 - abstract: class must be inherited and completed, uses pure virtual functions
+- abstract classes are used in C++ to create interfaces